-The Commissioners' Select Liaison Council on Aboriginal Affairs (the "Council") was established by Commissioner O'Grady in July 1996 to bring together respected First Nations people to help the OPP and the RCMP understand the voice, the concerns and the policing vision as expressed by Aboriginal communities.
+The Commissioners' Select Liaison Council on Aboriginal Affairs (the "Council") was established by Commissioner O'Grady, on the recommendation of then Chief Superintendent Boniface, in July 1996 to bring together respected First Nations people to help the OPP and the RCMP understand the voice, the concerns and the policing vision as expressed by Aboriginal communities.
 The Council members provide a "grass roots" perspective and give advice on sensitive Aboriginal issues.
 The dialogue itself contributes to building trust, increasing mutual levels of understanding and developing long term relationships.
 The Council members come together every 6-8 weeks in a tradition of sharing insights on issues that impact upon policing in Ontario.

 The current membership of the Council consists of the following individuals:

-- Commissioner Gwen Boniface - Royal Canadian Mounted Police, "O" Division Commanding Officer, Assistant Commissioner Michel Seguin - Charles Cornelius: former Chief and currently elected member of the Oneida of the Thames First Nation, a past Justice Program Director for the Union of Ontario Indians and former President/ Grand Chief for the Association of Iroquois and Allied Indians.
-He has over 25 years experience in police negotiations - Wally McKay: former Regional Vice-Chief (Ontario) of the Assembly of First Nations (AFN) and candidate for the position of National Grand Chief of the AFN, former Grand Council Chief of the Nishnawbe-Aski Nation and a past Chair of the Ontario First Nations Police Commission - Earl Commanda: former Grand Council Chief of the Union of Ontario Indians (Anishinabek Nation) and former Chief of the Serpent River First Nation for more than 20 years; currently working as Director of Housing with the Assembly of First Nations - Madeline Skead: Elder and retired health worker in Kenora who served for more that 30 years as Chief and Band Councillor of the Wauzhushk Onigum Nation (Rat Portage) - Inspector Jim Potts: Ojibway from Temiskaming First Nation, retired from policing in 2002 after 45 years of service with the RCMP and the OPP, having acted as a liaison officer with the Mohawk Warriors and as a mediator during various major First Nations disputes; provided executive support to the Liaison Council until his retirement
+- Commissioner Gwen Boniface - Royal Canadian Mounted Police, "O" Division Commanding Officer, Assistant Commissioner Michel Seguin - Charles Cornelius: former Chief and elected member of the Oneida of the Thames First Nation, a past Justice Program Director for the Union of Ontario Indians and former President/ Grand Chief for the Association of Iroquois and Allied Indians.
+He has over 25 years experience in police negotiations - Wally McKay: former Regional Vice-Chief (Ontario) of the Assembly of First Nations (AFN) and candidate for the position of National Grand Chief of the AFN, former Grand Council Chief of the Nishnawbe-Aski Nation and a past Chair of the Ontario First Nations Police Commission - Earl Commanda: former Grand Council Chief of the Union of Ontario Indians (Anishinabek Nation) and former Chief of the Serpent River First Nation for more than 20 years; currently working as Director of Housing with the Assembly of First Nations - Madeline Skead: Elder and retired health worker in Kenora who served for more that 30 years as Chief and Band Councillor of the Wauzhushk Onigum Nation (Rat Portage) - Inspector Jim Potts: Ojibway from Temiskaming First Nation, retired from policing in 2002 after 45 years of service with the RCMP and the OPP, having acted as a liaison officer with the Mohawk Warriors and as a mediator during various major First Nations disputes; provided executive support to the Liaison Council until his retirement member in 1997 when he returned to the OPP.

-Inspector Ron George now provides executive support to the Council.
-A member of the Chippewas of Kettle and Stoney Point First Nation, Inspector George is an elected member of the Band Council, a lawyer called to the Ontario Bar in 1992 and an adjunct university professor of Aboriginal Law.
-He left the Liaison Council as an active member in 1997 when he returned to the OPP.
 He is currently responsible for OPP Aboriginal Liaison - Operations.

+Superintendent Ron George now provides executive support to the Council.
+A member of the Chippewas of Kettle and Stoney Point First Nation, Superintendent George is an elected member of the Band Council, a lawyer called to the Ontario Bar in 1992 and an adjunct university professor of Aboriginal Law.
+He left the Liaison Council as an active